cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[15]: 241
 ```

-This goes beyond 127, so it is not an ASCII character.
-So, it you include this character in your document, it may look wrong in a different computer.
+This goes beyond 127, so 'ñ' is not an ASCII character.
+If you include it in a document, it may look wrong in another computer.

 Strings can be concatenated in a straightforward way: